 Northland is a story of two coastlines – the west coast is rugged and soulful while the east coast is relatively more sophisticated and urbane.

-In the beautiful Bay of Islands you can take a boat cruise, view dolphins, dive, fish or just relax in the sun.
+In the beautiful Bay of Islands you can take a boat cruise, swim with dolphins, dive, fish or just relax in the sun.
 Be sure to visit Waitangi Treaty Grounds, one of New Zealand's most significant historic sites.

 View the video here (opens in new window)to explore activities in Northland and Bay of Islands.